 A French composer who wove Persian poetry and Hollywood stardust into vast, dreamlike symphonies far from the musical mainstream.

 Charles Koechlin moved through the French musical world as a gentle, independent force.
-A student of Massenet and friend of Fauré, he stood apart from the cliques of his era, forging a path defined by immense technical knowledge and a boundless imagination.
-His output was staggering in size and scope, ranging from intimate songs to colossal orchestral works.
-He found inspiration in unlikely places: the novel 'Vers Ispahan' led to the shimmering, atmospheric piano cycle 'Les Heures persanes,' while his fascination with cinema produced 'The Seven Stars Symphony,' a portrait of 1930s film icons like Garbo and Chaplin.
-A revered teacher who counted Poulenc among his pupils, Koechlin's true legacy is a body of work that remains a secret garden of early 20th-century music, rich in polyphonic complexity and luminous, personal vision.
+A student of Massenet and friend of Fauré, he stood apart from cliques, forging a path defined by immense technical knowledge and boundless imagination.
+His output ranged from intimate songs to colossal orchestral works.
+He found inspiration in the novel 'Vers Ispahan' for the piano cycle 'Les Heures persanes,' and in cinema for 'The Seven Stars Symphony,' a portrait of 1930s film icons like Garbo and Chaplin.
+A respected teacher who counted Poulenc among his pupils, Koechlin's legacy is a body of work rich in polyphonic complexity and luminous, personal vision.

 1860–1882